MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-install.md

 ![alt text](images/wip4biz_prompts.png "Get started button for installing WIP builds")

-3. Sign-in using the account you used to register for the Windows Insider Program __Next__.
+3. Sign-in using the account you used to register for the Windows Insider Program.
-4. Under “What kind of content that you would like to receive”, select __active development of Windows__ to receive Windows 10 Insider Preview builds and click __Confirm__.
+4. Under “What kind of content that you would like to receive”, select __active development of Windows__ to receive Insider Preview builds and click __Confirm__.
 Select “Fixes, apps and drivers” if you want to install builds from the Release Preview Ring.
 5. Under “What pace do you want to receive preview builds” select __Fast__ if you would like to receive the latest Insider Preview builds.
 Note that this ring may contain bugs and other issues.
-If you prefer to wait for a more stable build, select __Slow__ .
+If you prefer to wait for a more stable build, select __Slow__.
 Click __Confirm__.
-See [Windows readiness levels and flight rings](wip-4-biz-flight-levels-and-rings.md) for more information about each choice.
+See [Windows readiness levels and flight rings](wip-4-biz-flight-levels-and-rings.md) for more information about each Ring.
-6. Review the privacy statement and click __Continue__
+6. Review the privacy statement and click __Continue__.
 7. Reboot the device.
-8. Go to __Start > Settings > Update & Security > Windows Update__, and click __Check for updates__ to download the latest Insider Preview build based on the criteria you selected.
+8. To immediately download the latest Insider Preview build based on the criteria you selected, go to __Start > Settings > Update & Security > Windows Update__, and click __Check for updates__
 9. Once the download is complete, reboot your device again to complete installation.

 __NOTE:__